beartype/beartype/README.rst

 ------------------

-Beartype currently only **shallowly type-checks** (i.e., only directly checks the types of) parameters and return values annotated with these typing_ types:
+Beartype currently only **shallowly type-checks** (i.e., only directly checks the types of) parameters and return values annotated by these typing_ types:

 * frozenset_.
 * set_.